keldenl/gpt-llama.cpp/README.md

 1. To set up the GPT-powered app, there are 2 ways:
     - To use with a documented GPT-powered application, follow [supported applications](https://github.com/keldenl/gpt-llama.cpp#Supported-applications) directions.
     - To use with a undocumented GPT-powered application, please do the following:
-        - Update the `openai_api_key` slot in the gpt-powered app to the path of your local llama-based model (i.e. `"../llama.cpp/models/vicuna/7B/ggml-vicuna-7b-4bit-rev1.bin"`).
+        - Update the `openai_api_key` slot in the gpt-powered app to the absolute path of your local llama-based model (i.e. for mac, `"/Users/<YOUR_USERNAME>/Documents/llama.cpp/models/vicuna/7B/ggml-vicuna-7b-4bit-rev1.bin"`).
         - Change the `BASE_URL` for the OpenAi endpoint the app is calling to `localhost:443` or `localhost:443/v1`.
 This is sometimes provided in the `.env` file, or would require manual updating within the app OpenAi calls depending on the specific application.

 2. Access the Swagger API docs at `http://localhost:443/docs` to test requests using the provided interface.
-Note that the authentication token needs to be set to the path of your local llama-based model (i.e. `"../llama.cpp/models/vicuna/7B/ggml-vicuna-7b-4bit-rev1.bin"`) for the requests to work properly.
+Note that the authentication token needs to be set to the path of your local llama-based model (i.e. for mac, `"/Users/<YOUR_USERNAME>/Documents/llama.cpp/models/vicuna/7B/ggml-vicuna-7b-4bit-rev1.bin"`) for the requests to work properly.

 ![API Documentation](https://raw.githubusercontent.com/keldenl/gpt-llama.cpp/master/assets/docs.png)